 Squalene and Squalane in Cosmetics

-The richest source that people have cultivated, however, comes from sharks, followed by extra-virgin olive oil.
+However, the richest source people have cultivated comes from sharks, followed by extra-virgin olive oil.
 Squalane can come from either source; they are chemically identical.

-Our natural squalene contributes to hydrating the body, but after age thirty or so, the body levels start declining, and by age fifty, the production levels drop.
+Our natural squalene contributes to hydrating the body, but after age thirty or so, the body levels start declining, and the production levels drop by age fifty.

-This hydrogenated state is called “squalane”; it is a more stable, colorless oil with exceptional moisturizing properties.
+This hydrogenated state is called “squalane” with an A ( squalene & squalane); it is a more stable, colorless oil with exceptional moisturizing properties.
 Cosmetic manufacturers use it extensively for making face creams, foundation, eye and hair products, and lipsticks.